What Is An Animal Cell? Find out about animal cells, and the difference between animal and plant cells.

 - All living things are made of cells

 - All animal cells AND plant cells are eukaryotic cells (as opposed to the prokaryotic cells of single-celled organisms such as bacteria).

 - Eukaryotic cells contain a nucleus and other organelles.

 - Eukaryotic cells are bigger and more complex than prokaryotic cells.

 - Animal cells lack the hard cell wall and chloroplasts that are present in plant cells.
-They also lack the large, single vacuole present in plant cells, but may have several smaller vacuoles.
+They also lack the large, single vacuole present in plant cells.

-Don’t worry if this all sounds rather complicated, by the time you’ve finished this page you’ll be an animal cell expert!
+Don’t worry if this all sounds complicated, by the time you’ve finished this page you’ll be an animal cell expert!